 Mary Chatterton completed her Bachelors of Science in Physical Therapy at Ithaca College in 1985 and her Masters of Health Science in Orthopedic and Sports Physical Therapy in 1996.
 Her experience has given her broad exposure to a variety of orthopedic and neurologic conditions, as well as the rehabilitation of sports-related injuries, in hospitals and private practice.
 Ms. Chatterton joined our practice in 2008.

 Dr. Hoffmann received her Bachelors of Science in Health Sciences with a concentration in Disability Studies from Stony Brook University and her Doctorate in Physical Therapy from Touro College.
 She completed a clinical internship at St. Catherine of Siena Medical Center where she gained experience in the treatment of stroke/CVAs, TBI, SCI. joint replacements, and amputations.
 Dr. Hoffmann also presented a research project on carbon fiber AFOs for adults with Cerebral Palsy at the National PT conference.

 Nicholas Froiseth DPT

 Dr. Froiseth received his Bachelor of Arts in Biology from SUNY Cortland in 2011 and his Doctorate in Physical Therapy from Stony Brook University in 2016.
 He has completed internships in various facilities, which has granted him the opportunity to work extensively with orthopedic and neurologic conditions in an array of clinical settings.
-Dr. Froiseth is certified in Vestibular Rehabilitation Therapy and has held many positions in our Balance Therapeutics department, with his earliest experience dating to 2007.
+Dr. Froiseth gained a ceritifcation Vestibular Rehabilitation Therapy in 2018 and has held many positions in our Balance Therapeutics department, with his earliest experience dating to 2007.